 Progress Within Tradition

 Things are getting better for the Indian youth as far as acceptance in families is concerned.
 Inter-caste and interstate marriages are becoming more popular.
 This is why the traditions are also evolving to incorporate rituals and customs from different traditions into a single wedding.
 Nothing speaks secular like an elaborate Indian wedding.
+This is so lovable when two religions or two states meet together!

 Different Types of Indian Marriages